-Advantages offered by the aerial spraying of dispersants ( with good control and assessment results are the rapid response, high treatment rates, optimum use of the product, regardless of the sea state ), many spraying systems developed for use with both fixed and rotating wing aircraft ( helicopter or plane ).
+Oil Spill Operations offered by the aerial spraying of dispersants ( with reasonable control and assessment results are the rapid response, high treatment rates, optimum use of the product, regardless of the sea state ), many spraying systems developed for use with both fixed and rotating wing aircraft ( helicopter or plane ).

-Existing units are either of a type which can be used by the aircraft of convenience or of the permanently installed type.
-Standard built-in spraying systems of crop spraying aircraft, widely used in agriculture, can be adapted for the spraying of dispersants.
+Existing units are either of a type that can use by the aircraft of convenience or permanently installed.
+Standard built-in spraying systems of crop spraying aircraft, widely used in agriculture, can be adapted to spraying dispersants.

 Only neat concentrate dispersants are suitable for use with airborne spraying systems.